yeelimtse/cs-245-project/README.md

 ---
 ## Step 3: Neural Networks and Typing System Construction
+We separate the our produced labeled input into two parts.
+We add 3/4 of the pre-processed input to the existing CoNLL2003 training set (`covid.train`) and add the rest to the evaluating set (`eng.testa`).
+Both training and evaluating dataset contain half of the original CoNLL2003 data and half newly added COVID-19 related data

-You will need to first download [pre-trained GloVe embedding](http://nlp.stanford.edu/data/glove.6B.zip) into `./NER/data/` and unzip it.
+To run the model, you will need to first download [pre-trained GloVe embedding](http://nlp.stanford.edu/data/glove.6B.zip) into `./NER/data/` and unzip it.
 ### Models used
 - LSTM
 - BiLSTM